jscottsmith/react-scroll-parallax/README.md

 Removes window scroll and resize listeners, resets all styles applied to parallax elements, and sets the global `ParallaxController` to `null`.

+## Support

+React scroll parallax should support the last two versions of all major browsers and has been tested on desktop Chrome, Firefox, Safari and Edge, as well as the following: iOS 9, iOS 10, Android 4 and IE11.
+If you encounter any errors for browsers that should be supported please post an issue.

 ## Development

 Install node modules and start webpack: